What is edge computing and how do we employ it?

 Autonomy is useful where connectivity is unreliable or bandwidth is restricted, so edge devices can process the data themselves or store it until the connection becomes available and transmit it then.
 Also, processing data locally greatly reduces the amount of data to send to the main server and requires far less bandwidth and connectivity time.

-Data sovereignty is keeping data close to its source and within the bounds of prevailing data sovereignty laws and not being sent across national and regional boundaries posing data security, privacy and other legal issues.
+Data sovereignty refers to keeping data close to its source and within the bounds of prevailing data sovereignty laws, and not sending it across national and regional boundaries, which can pose data security, privacy, and other legal issues.
 This enables data to be processed locally, obscuring or securing any sensitive data before sending anything to the cloud or primary data center, which can be in other jurisdictions.

 Edge computing challenges

-Privacy and security becomes a challenge when data may travel between different distributed nodes through the Internet and some of them can also be resource constrained, limiting the choice of security protocols and methods.
-A shift from a centralized top-down infrastructure to a decentralized trust model is also required.
-On the other hand, privacy can be increased by keeping and processing data close to the user and thus minimizing the data transmitted to the main servers.
+Privacy and security become a challenge when data travels between different distributed nodes through the Internet and some of them are also resource-constrained, limiting the choice of security protocols and methods.
+A shift from a centralized, top-down infrastructure to a decentralized trust model is also required.
+On the other hand, privacy can be increased by keeping and processing data close to the user, thus minimizing the data transmitted to the main servers.
 This also shifts the ownership of collected data from service providers to the users.

-Scalability is challenging when the scheduling of tasks on the edge has to take into account the heterogeneity of the devices, having different performance, energy and security constraints, also the highly dynamic conditions and the reliability of the connections compared to the more robust infrastructure of main servers.
+Scalability becomes challenging when the scheduling of tasks on the edge has to take into account the heterogeneity of the devices, which have different performance, energy, and security constraints, as well as the highly dynamic conditions and the less reliable connections compared to the more robust infrastructure of main servers.

-Reliability is challenging when certain nodes become unreachable and the services they run should continue to operate without interruptions So, there is a need for detecting errors, failures, and accuracy of the data in edge services and also failover management that provides the service recovery.
+Reliability becomes challenging when certain nodes become unreachable, and the services they run should continue to operate without interruptions.
+There is a need for detecting errors, failures, and ensuring the accuracy of the data in edge services, as well as failover management that provides service recovery.

-Performance improves when computation and storage resources are nearest to the users.
-It also increases responsiveness and throughput of the applications.
+Performance is improved when computation and storage resources are nearest to the users.
+It also increases the responsiveness and throughput of the applications.

-Efficiency increases with the operational efficiency of the edge services by splitting processing into multiple steps and reducing the time needed for execution and data sent to other nodes or main servers.
+Efficiency improves with the operational performance of edge services by splitting processing into multiple steps and reducing the time needed for execution and the amount of data sent to other nodes or main servers.